 What do to before you enlist – and if you’re rejected

-If you’re interested in joining the military, get your free credit report (at AnnualCreditReport.com) to check for any mistakes, and see if there are any issues that might give a recruiter pause.
+If you’re interested in joining the military, take a look at your finances.
+Get your free credit report (at AnnualCreditReport.com) to check for any mistakes, and see if there are any issues that might give a recruiter pause.

 Even if financial issues prevent you from immediately joining the military, you may still be able to enlist in the future.
 Just as applicants who fail the physical fitness test to join the military can get into shape and reapply, those who don’t meet the financial requirements can spend some time paying down their debt and improving their credit and then reapply.